altlimit/gauth/README.md

 This library comes with a form template that you can customize the color scheme to match with your application or simply just use the json endpoints.

-You must implement the `AccountProvider` interface to allow `gauth` to know how to load or save your account/user.
+You must implement the `IdentityProvider` interface to allow `gauth` to know how to load or save your account/user.
 In `IdentityLoad` it returns an `Identity` interface which usually is your user model.
 If you don't have one, you can make any struct that would be use to store your user properties.

 ```go